 • Infrastructure — AWS US (primary cloud) and Vultr US (secondary cloud) regions used for production workloads; Neuroscale-managed Vault cluster on Vultr (HashiCorp Vault Transit + KV); production endpoints managed via Rippling.

-• Software — the Arbi service code-base (versioned in GitHub, built and deployed via the engineering CI/CD pipeline), Vault, Cloudflare One (Access + Gateway), Better Stack (logs + on-call), Vanta (compliance management), Microsoft 365 (collaboration), Linear (work management), Dashlane (password management), Tailscale (production-infrastructure access for operators).
+• Software — the Arbi service code-base (versioned in GitHub, built and deployed via the engineering CI/CD pipeline), Vault, Cloudflare One (Access + Gateway), Better Stack (logs + on-call), Vanta (compliance management), Microsoft 365 (collaboration), Linear (work management), Dashlane (workforce password manager), Tailscale (production-infrastructure access for operators).

 • People — Neuroscale workforce in scope per the Roles & Responsibilities Policy; contractors are in scope where engaged on Confidential systems.

-• Procedures — the policies and procedures published in this site.
+• Procedures — the policies and procedures in this documentation set.

 • Data — Customer-uploaded content, Customer account / authentication data, sourcing-graph data, operational telemetry, and audit logs.